 Ingredient of the Month

-The Ingredient of the Month is a free downloadable guide featuring a new nutritional ingredient for chefs to incorporate into their menus.
-Available the first Monday of the month, the downloadable guide will provide an in-depth look the latest in nutrition ingredients.
-Download these articles, share with colleagues and start creating your nutritional recipe collection.
+The Ingredient of the Month offers free downloadable tools featuring a new nutritional ingredient for chefs to incorporate into their menus and use in community events.
+The article provides an in-depth look at the nutrition ingredient, while the flyer and activity sheets are kid-friendly.
+Recipes range from simple recipes that kids can make to more detailed recipes for chefs.
+Download these tools, share with colleagues and start creating your nutritional recipe collection.

 New Ingredient of the Month